lisisaraujo/GoGig/README.md

 [![Review Assignment Due Date](https://classroom.github.com/assets/deadline-readme-button-22041afd0340ce965d47ae6ef1cefeee28c7c493a6346c4f15d667ab976d596c.svg)](https://classroom.github.com/a/lf0EMZwr)

-# Care4U
+# GoGig: Gig Economy Service Exchange App

-**Your go-to app for finding and offering services like cooking, cleaning, or personal assistance.**
+**Your Go-To App for Getting Things Done or Earning on the Side!**

-Care4U is a social support app that allows users to offer or seek services such as cooking, cleaning, or personal assistance.
-Users can mark their services as paid, in exchange, or both.
-The app serves as a network to quickly find someone to help with tasks while also providing opportunities for individuals to earn extra money by sharing their hobbies, like cooking.
+GoGig is a mobile application designed to connect people who need services with those offering their skills.
+Whether you're looking to get help with everyday tasks or earn extra money by sharing your hobbies and expertise, GoGig makes it easy to find and offer services.

 ## Design
 <p>